 When I was 25, I founded 3sixty2 with a dream to accelerate the circular economy in New Zealand wine.

-Adversity, and the resilience to overcome it, are themes that link James Busby, New Zealand’s first winemaker’s, story to our own.
+Adversity, and the resilience to overcome it, are themes that link James Busby, New Zealand’s first wine maker’s, story to our own.
 And while ours hasn’t been the easiest journey, the naysayers, the challengers and the critics have been the making of 3Sixty2.
 After all, progress doesn’t come by following convention.

-This success comes from learning from the best, but emulating no one.
 Dubbed a one-to-watch-winemaker, Alice Rule is now challenging the industry status quo not because of her gender or age, but in spite of it.